Ray2126/crypto-tracker/README.md

 ```
 expo start
 ```
 to run the Expo CLI.
 On the Expo CLI, you should then click "Send link with email...".
-Enter your email and then you should get a link to open the Expo app through your iOS device.
+Enter your email and then you should get an email with a link to open the Expo app through your iOS device.